oauthjs/node-oauth2-server/Readme.md

 After running with node, visting http://127.0.0.1:3000 should present you with a json response saying your access token could not be found.

-Note: As no model was actually implemented here, delving any deaper, i.e. passing an access token, will just cause a server error.
+Note: As no model was actually implemented here, delving any deeper, i.e. passing an access token, will just cause a server error.
 See below for the specification of what's required from the model.

+See: https://github.com/nightworld/node-oauth2-server/tree/master/examples/postgresql for a full examply using postgres.

 ## Features